vladbph/cymatix-doc/README.md

 I hope it is clear why the 1st question is 'What is the delivery address'.
 It is because user already provided ___t_kind___, ___t_toppings___ and ___t_size___ in the original sentence.

-# Deduction history
+# Inference history
 This information is useful to understand platform operation under the hood.
-Deduction history could be simply described as the "things user said before".
-All deductions are collected in the ```history``` or ```stack```.
+Inference history could be simply described as the "things user said before".
+All inferences are collected in the ```history``` or ```stack```.
 Those terms will be used interchangeably.
-The deduction history contains:
+The inference history contains:
 * Layer's input utterance with predefined slot name ```t_utt```
 * Layer's intent with predefined slot name ```t_intent```, if any
-* Layer's deduced ```slots``` and their ```values```, if any
+* Layer's infered ```slots``` and their ```values```, if any
 * Layer's prompt with predefined slot name ```t_prompt```, if any

-# How to control deduction history
+# How to control inference history

-At some point we need to collect all slots values in the stack to build an aggregative deduction (pizza order), or may be forget whole deduction, because it is self-contained and there is no need to remember it, or go one or more steps back in history when user says "What?" or "Could you repeat it?".
+At some point we need to collect all slots values in the stack to build an aggregative inference (pizza order), or may be forget whole inference, because it is self-contained and there is no need to remember it, or go one or more steps back in history when user says "What?" or "Could you repeat it?".
 Or what if user changed their mind and wants to change the value of a slot?
 All of above are pieces of __ToTh__ technology.
 It is done via intent prefixes:
 * ## Intent Prefixes
 ```
 <no prefix> - Normal intent.
 The intent and slots values to be collected in the history
-R~ - Return all collected slots values in the deduction history and clean the history.
+R~ - Return all collected slots values in the inference history and clean the history.
 "Return" command.
-F~ - Do not remember this particular deduction in the history - "Deduce and forget" command.
+F~ - Do not remember this particular inference in the history - "Infere and forget" command.
 P~ - One step back command.
 'Can you repeat it please?'
 B~ - Two steps back command.
 'What did you say before that?'
 C~ - Change value of a slot.
 "Change" command.
-X~ - Clean previous deduction history and do not save current deduction in it.
+X~ - Clean previous inference history and do not save current inference in it.
-I~ - Clean previous deduction history and save current deduction in it.
+I~ - Clean previous inference history and save current inference in it.
 'Tertis' game effect.
 ?? - We are open to discuss any other prefixes to control the history.
 ```
 * ## `Empty` prefix
-Intent without prefix with deduced slots and their values are saved in the deduction history.
+Intent without prefix with infered slots and their values are saved in the inference history.
 `ORDER_PIZZA: @i @want some @pizza @please` where
 `t_intent = ORDER_PIZZA` will be kelp in stack until `R~` or `X~` session-based conversation intent comes along to erase it.